KBMackenzie/kitten-regex/README.md

 3. Regex 'split' and 'replace' functions for strings
 4. A way to dynamically build a regex with combinator functions

+## Regex Matching
-An example of it in action, with a neat regex string for emails taken from [this website](https://regexr.com/3e48o):
+An example of it in action, with a neat regex string for email validation taken from [this website](https://regexr.com/3e48o):

 ```haskell
 emailRegex :: Regex